Blisto91/dxvk-wiki/Configuration.md

 # Uses storage buffers to implement raw and structured buffer
 # views.
 Enabled by default on hardware which has a storage
 # buffer offset alignment requirement of 4 Bytes (e.g. AMD).
+# Enabling this may improve performance, but is not safe on
+# hardware with higher alignment requirements.
 #
 # Supported values:
 # - Auto: Don't change the default